Vitol pays $2.6 billion for Shell's Australian refinery, petrol stations

 With the Australian purchase, which includes 870 service stations plus Shell's bulk fuels, bitumen and chemicals businesses, Vitol is betting Australian fuel demand will continue to grow faster than in Europe, and eventually the world will be short of refining capacity.

 "Longer term, yes, we are making a bet that refining will actually be a cyclically good business.
-And that's what we've found so far, by the way," Taylor told reporters in Melbourne, hours after signing the deal at the refinery in nearby Geelong.
+And that's what we've found so far, by the way," Taylor said.

 HOTBED FOR TRADERS

-Dutch-owned Vitol has refining operations in the United Arab Emirates and Antwerp, and formed a joint venture with private equity firm Carlyle Group (CG.O) in December called Varo Energy to own refining and distribution assets in Switzerland and Germany.
+Dutch-owned Vitol has refining operations in the United Arab Emirates and Antwerp, and formed a joint venture with private equity giant Carlyle Group in December called Varo Energy to own refining and distribution assets in Switzerland and Germany.

 Vitol joined the race for the Australian petrol stations after Trafigura's Puma Energy arm bought two fuel distributors last year.